merisbihorac/atlantbh-test/DocumentationABHtesting.md

-# assignment solution is posted as .pdf
+# Assignment solution is posted as .pdf

 ## After running SoapUI 5.3.0 there is basic scenario:
 1. File/Create new REST project